Popping the Automation pill : RPA in healthcare

 - Elimination of Waste – Hospitals tend to generate a lot of paper wastage in maintaining records, these may be in the form of manual entries in registers, sheets as well as entries made in the electronically maintained databases.
 RPA adoption will help to cut down the usage of stationery and help organizations rely less on paper.

-- Customer satisfaction – Once RPA is properly integrated, the entire time-consuming and repetitive process of integrating information, such as appointment scheduling, data digitization, and inventory tracking will become simpler, leaving the medical staff and admin staff with more time to focus on providing best healthcare facilities to the patients.
+- Customer satisfaction – Once RPA is properly integrated, the entire time-consuming and repetitive process of integrating information, such as appointment scheduling, data digitization, and inventory tracking will become simpler, leaving the medical staff and admin staff with more time to focus on providing the best healthcare facilities to the patients.
 In addition, patients will benefit from having a shorter wait time for appointments and will have the ability to easily access their health records and bills online.

-- Claims processing and reconciliation – Billing and claims processing are of particular importance for the healthcare sector, however, when this tedious task carried out traditionally, it renders the process slow, costly, highly prone to errors and focused on business hours only.
-Introducing RPA into the mix eliminates all the problems associated with claims processing – and works brilliantly with legacy systems as it functions on a ‘presentation’ layer uploading new data as well as reconciliation of existing records.
+- Claims processing and reconciliation – Billing and claims processing are of particular importance for the healthcare sector, however, when this tedious task is carried out traditionally, it renders the process slow, costly, highly prone to errors, and focused on business hours only.
+Introducing RPA into the mix eliminates all the problems associated with claims processing – and works brilliantly with legacy systems as it functions on a ‘presentation’ layer uploading new data as well as the reconciliation of existing records.

 The above-mentioned benefits illustrate the importance of RPA plays in a continuously evolving industry like Healthcare.
 Frequent policy changes, political & societal shifts, technological innovations coupled with the need for great customer service are all very important aspects of healthcare that can be easily managed by automation.
 RPA is simply the grease that keeps the gears rolling.